npge/npge/API.md

     from alignment.
  - `BlockSet` is a collection of `Block`s.
-A `BlockSet` can be a nucleotide pangenome if it satisfies the nucleotide pangenome criteria.
+A `BlockSet` can be a nucleotide pangenome if it satisfies the nucleotide pangenome criteria (see file README.md).
     `BlockSet` keeps collection of
     sequences used in its `Fragment`s.
  - `BSA` (blockset alignment) stores alignment of fragments.
-    One or more `BSA`s can be stored in `BlockSet`, eachof them is accessible by string key.
+    One or more `BSA`s can be stored in a `BlockSet`, each of them is accessible by string key.

 Objects of classes listed above are long-living.
 This means in particular that they can persist across several